 - $2,000 to $500,000 in fines.

-Also note that in some cases, targets of an investigation may actually request to testify at a grand jury if they think they have exculpatory evidence that suggests they are innocent and fall outside the “spectrum of culpability”.
-But these targets should always consult with an attorney first about the pros and cons of testifying.
+In some cases, targets of an investigation may actually request to testify at a grand jury if they think they have exculpatory evidence that suggests they are innocent and fall outside the “spectrum of culpability”.

 Depending on the case, prosecutors may grant certain grand jury witnesses immunity from criminal charges in exchange for them testifying fully and completely.

-Note that there are two types of immunity:
+There are two types of immunity:

-Yes.
-Firstly, the defendant’s attorney would make “discovery” of the grand jury proceedings by gathering all the relevant documents and evidence.
+To challenge an indictment against you in Colorado, first you (or your attorney) would make “discovery” of the grand jury proceedings by gathering all the relevant documents and evidence.

 - The indictment was facially deficient.
-For example, the paperwork did not include the suspect’s name, charge, applicable statute, date and location of the offense, or language that a jury could understand.
+For example, the paperwork did not include your name, charge, applicable statute, date and location of the offense, or language that a jury could understand.
 However, facial invalidity challenges are rare because prosecutors are experienced in following the sample indictment form in CRS 16-5-201.

 - The indictment is not supported by probable cause.
 This is the most common challenge to indictments.
 It requires the trial court judge assigned to the criminal case (not the one who presided over the grand jury) to review the grand jury proceedings’ record in a light most favorable to the prosecution, even when there is a conflict in testimony.